RyanUph/OpenDireEngine/CODE_OF_CONDUCT.md

 Why this code of conduct?
 DireMonkey engine is aimed to serve the needs of indie game developpers.
 People who want to make games come from all backgrounds, and thus are a very diverse group of people.
-For this reason, we want to make itso our community is the most inclusive possible.
+For this reason, we want to make it so our community is the most inclusive possible.

 Here is what we expect:
 -Act in a respectful way towards others.